ThaSami/yeelight-productivity/README.md

 ``miiocli yeelight --ip <IP> --token <token> set_developer_mode 1``

+make sure to update the IP inside the api.py

 ---
-#Extension
+### Extension

 head to
 ``chrome://extensions``
 click on (Load unpacked)
 then choose the extension dir.

-make sure to update the IP inside the api.py

 ### TODO
 - Dockerize and parametrize the API